pydn/ComfyUI-to-Python-Extension/README.md

 `File -> Save As Script`

 The command downloads a generated `.py` file.
+The current UI export uses the default filename `workflow_api.py` so it works in ComfyUI Desktop without relying on `prompt()`.

 ![Save As Script](images/save_as_script.png)

 Notes:
 - menu placement can differ between frontend versions
-- ComfyUI Desktop may fail on the current filename prompt flow; use the CLI flow below if that happens
+- the Web UI export uses a fixed default filename rather than asking for one interactively

 ## CLI Export